Apricot Almond Shortbread Bars

 Instructions

-- Combine butter, sugar, salt, and almond extract.
+- Combine the melted butter, sugar, salt, and almond extract.

-- Add flour and combine until mixture becomes moist crumbs.
+- Add flour and combine until the dough comes together.

-- Set aside approximately 2 cups of this mixture (you can eyeball this).
+- Set aside approximately 2 cups of the dough (you can eyeball this).

-- Take remaining mixture and press lightly into a well-greased 13 x 9 inch pan.
+- Press the remaining dough into a well-greased 13 x 9-inch pan.

-- Warm preserves in microwave about 1 minute.
+- Warm preserves in the microwave for about 1 minute.

-- Spread preserves on top of crust layer.
+- Spread preserves on top of the crust layer.

-- Take the 2 cups of mixture you set aside and add almond paste until mixture is crumbly (if dough comes together while mixing just break it into crumbles).
+- Take the 2 cups of dough you set aside and cut in the almond paste until mixed.

 - Sprinkle the crumbles on top of the preserves and press down lightly.

-- Bake at 325 degrees until bars are lightly browned around edges and top is starting to brown (usually around 45 minutes).
+- Bake at 325 degrees until bars are lightly browned around edges and the top begins to brown (usually about 45 minutes).

 - Let cool.

-- Before bars get too set loosen the edges with a knife.
-These are easiest to cut and remove when nearly cooled completely.
+- Before the bars are set, loosen the edges with a knife.
+These are easiest to cut and remove when cooled completely.

-- Can be made ahead of time and stored in freezer.
+- Can be made ahead of time and stored in the freezer.

 Notes